Prapthi564/DevOps-DevSecOps-Hackathon/README.md

 ## Introduction

-In this hackathon, you will immerse yourself in the world of Active Gen AI, exploring innovative solutions and pushing the boundaries of artificial intelligence.
+In this hackathon, you will immerse yourself in the world of DevOps, exploring innovative solutions and pushing the boundaries of CI/CD.

 ## Learning Objectives

 By participating in this hackathon, you will:

-- Gain practical experience with Active Gen AI technologies.
+- Leveraging GitHub's Potential: Manage code efficiently with repositories, utilize GitHub Codespace for a personalized cloud dev environment, and automate your pipeline using workflows and actions.
-- Enhance your problem-solving skills in AI application development.
+- Explore GitHub's advanced security for proactive vulnerability detection.
+Safeguard your codebase with robust protective measures.
-- Collaborate with peers and industry professionals to tackle real-world challenges.
+- Learn the synergy between Azure DevOps components such as Azure Boards and GitHub repositories.
+Integrate Azure DevOps Test Plans with your applications for comprehensive testing and quality assurance.

 ## Challenges